This information describes why you are having pulmonary function tests (PFTs) and what to expect before, during, and after your tests.

-- See if there are issues with your lungs that could interfere with anesthesia (the medications used to make you sleepy).
+- See if there are issues with your lungs that could interfere with anesthesia (medication used to make you sleepy for surgery).

 - See how much air your lungs can hold.